danielsaidi/website_danielsaidi/_posts/2009-05-15-identifying-the-project-root-in-php.md

 root, which should be the only starting point you should have to consider.
 However, this only applies to client related paths, not for files on the file system.

-Wigbi features two properties for identifying the project root - *Wigbi::rootPath* and *Wigbi::clientRootPath*.
-The first property is to be used on the server, and the second to be used in the browser.
+Wigbi features two properties for identifying the project root - `Wigbi::rootPath` and `Wigbi::clientRootPath*` The first property is to be used on the server, and the second to be used in the browser.

 ## Wigbi::rootPath

-*Wigbi::rootPath* identifies the project root for the executing page.
+`Wigbi::rootPath` identifies the project root for the executing page.
 For instance, when Wigbi is started and loads the current language file, it uses this property to load a language file, starting from the path to the project root from where the code executes.
 As we will see, this does not have to be the executing page.

-If you write a class that is to work with files, *Wigbi::rootPath* will work, no matter where in the folder hierarchy you are.
+If you write a class that is to work with files, `Wigbi::rootPath` will work, no matter where in the folder hierarchy you are.

 ## Wigbi::clientRootPath

-The fact that *Wigbi::rootpath* applies to the executing page will cause problems when working with the AJAX pipeline, since all pages call the *wigbi/postBack.php* page, which *is *the executing page.
-This means that any file paths that are sent to the client (such as image paths, links etc.) will be relative to the *postback* page, if you use *Wigbi::rootpath*.
+The fact that `Wigbi::rootpath` applies to the executing page will cause problems when working with the AJAX pipeline, since all pages call the *wigbi/postBack.php* page, which *is *the executing page.
+This means that any file paths that are sent to the client (such as image paths, links etc.) will be relative to the *postback* page, if you use `Wigbi::rootpath*`

-Due to this, I created the *Wigbi::clientRootPath* property, which is set whenever an AJAX operation is executed.
+Due to this, I created the `Wigbi::clientRootPath` property, which is set whenever an AJAX operation is executed.
 It takes the root path used by the page and sends it so that any path that is returned to the client will be relative to the page.
 If there is no set client root path, the property is identical to the root path.